 All vehicles need maintenance or repairs at some point in time.
-Your car might even need some now without your knowing it — one recent survey showed that 77% of cars need some type of fix.
-At the more expensive end of these fixes are engine and transmission repairs, the two most costly types of repair in the United States; at the other end are relatively low-cost but still vital repairs such as replacing contaminated brake fluid — a problem that affects about 18% of cars, according to the same survey.
-One way to lower such auto repair costs is to ask your technicians to use generic replacement parts, rather than those made by the original equipment manufacturer (OEM; the same company that made your car).
-Here’s what you need to know about this decision:
+Your car might even need some now without your knowing it -- one recent survey showed that 77% of cars need some type of fix.
+At the more expensive end of these fixes are engine and transmission repairs.
+Another low-cost but still vital repair is replacing brake fluid.
+One way to lower such auto repair costs is to purchase generic replacement parts.
+These are parts not made by the original equipment manufacturer.

-The greatest advantage of generic parts, of course, is that they’re generally priced lower than OEM parts.
-You’ll probably also get better availability and a wider selection — which can be particularly helpful if you’re looking to repair an older car for which the manufacturer has stopped making the parts you need.
+The greatest advantage of generic parts, of course, is that they’re generally price lower than OEM parts.
+You’ll probably also get better availability and a wider selection -- which can be particularly helpful if you’re looking to repair an older car for which the manufacturer has stop making the parts you need.
 The downside of generic parts is that most states don’t regulate their parts industries, which means it’s difficult to judge quality without the brand name to give you some sense of security.
 Most of these generic parts also won’t come with a warranty.

 When it comes to parts that aren’t made by a vehicle’s original manufacturer, you’re likely to hear two terms: “generic” and “aftermarket.”
-These technically mean the same thing — parts made by a third party — but have very different connotations.
-Aftermarket parts are typically thought of as an upgrade, something used to enhance a car’s performance beyond market standards; generic parts are simply intended to replace OEM parts and provide acceptable quality.
+These technically mean the same thing -- parts made by a third party -- but have very different connotations.
+Aftermarket parts are typically thought of as an upgrade, something use to enhance a car’s performance beyond market standards; generic parts are simply intend to replace OEM parts and provide acceptable quality.
 As you’re considering replacement part options, it’s a good idea to keep this difference in mind.

 Just as when you’re buying name-brand or store-brand products at the grocery store, part of what you’re paying for is name recognition.
 But unlike when you’re grocery shopping, sub-par parts can increase physical and financial risk significantly.
 You should also weigh the cost of the repair parts against the value of the car.
 If you’re driving a standard Honda, it’s probably fine to leave the decision up to your repair techs; if you’re taking your car in for Lexus service or service on other luxury brands, you may want to pay a bit more attention.

-Would you want Lexus repair parts used as part of Lexus service, or would you tend toward generic replacement parts?
+Would you want Lexus repair parts use as part of Lexus service, or would you tend toward generic replacement parts?
 Discuss in the comments.